Dansnts/workshop-IST/README.md

 ---

-## 📮 Contact
+## Contact

-For questions or suggestions, feel free to open an issue or PR.
+For questions or suggestions, feel free to open an issue or do a pull request.